-Sharon Osbourne Defends Rebel Wilson After Reported Weight Loss Backlash On ‘The Talk’
+Sharon Osbourne Defends Rebel Wilson After Reported Weight Loss Backlash On 'The Talk'

-In a passionate discussion regarding the weight loss achievements of actress Rebel Wilson, The Talk panelist Sharon Osbourne shared her own feelings regarding a reported backlash against the comedienne since she dropped over 40 pounds during the course of 2020.
+In a passionate discussion regarding the weight loss journey of actress Rebel Wilson, The Talk panelist Sharon Osbourne shared her own feelings regarding a reported backlash against the comedienne after she dropped over 40 pounds in 2020.

-Sharon remarked that Rebel claimed a male actor would be “given an Oscar,” rather than be trolled for transforming their body.
+Sharon remarked that Rebel claimed a male actor would be "given an Oscar" rather than be trolled for transforming their body.

-Sharon Osbourne reacted to those remarks in a passionate exchange with co-hosts Carrie Ann Inaba, Amanda Kloots, Sheryl Underwood, and Elaine Welteroth seen in an Instagram video here.
+Sharon reacted to those words in a passionate exchange with co-hosts Carrie Ann Inaba, Amanda Kloots, Sheryl Underwood, and Elaine Welteroth, as seen in an Instagram video here.

 In the clip, Sharon called the criticism "wrong" and said she had been in Rebel's shoes and understands how she must feel regarding people's commentary about her body transformation.